open-navigation/opennav_amd_demonstrations/README.md

 This project contains a typical layout for a ROS-based mobile robot:
 - `honeybee_description` contains the robot's description, meshes, and frame transformations (URDF)
-- `honeybee_gazebo` contains the robot's simulation in modern Gazebo (not Gazebo Classic) with the full sensor suite
+- `honeybee_gazebo` contains the robot's simulation in modern Gazebo with the full sensor suite
 - `honeybee_bringup` contains the bringup scripts to launch the robot's base and sensors on the physical hardware and/or simulation
 - `honeybee_watchdogs` contains a set of watchdogs for hardware use, such as checking on the state of lifecycle activations and recording background datasets
 - `honeybee_nav2` contains the navigation configurations for the various demonstrations